PaologGithub/UrsinaForMobile/README.md

 ## Documentation

-For full details on how to port your game for Android, visit our [comprehensive documentation](/docs/docs.md).
-It covers:
+For full details on how to port your game for Android, please visit our [comprehensive documentation](https://github.com/ShivamKR12/UrsinaForMobile/tree/main/New-Docs).
+The docs include:
 - Step-by-step setup instructions.
 - Environment configuration.
 - Build and deployment procedures.
+- Troubleshooting and FAQs.

 ---

 ## Community and Support

 If you encounter any issues or need help:
-- **Issues:** Report bugs or feature requests by opening an [issue](https://github.com/PaologGithub/UrsinaForMobile/issues).
+- **Issues:** Report bugs or feature requests by opening an [issue](https://github.com/ShivamKR12/UrsinaForMobile/issues).
-- **Discussions:** Join our [discussions](https://github.com/PaologGithub/UrsinaForMobile/discussions) for community support.
+- **Discussions:** Join our [discussions](https://github.com/ShivamKR12/UrsinaForMobile/discussions) for community support.
 - **Discord:** For real-time help, join the [Ursina Engine Discord](https://discord.com/invite/ydXfhyb).

 ---

 ## Contributing

 Contributions are welcome!
-Here’s how you can get involved:
+Get involved by:
-1. **Fork the repository.**
+1. **Forking the repository.**
-2. **Create a new branch:**
+2. **Creating a new branch:**
    ```bash
    git checkout -b feature/your-feature-name
    ```
-3. **Commit your changes** with clear and concise messages.
+3. **Committing your changes** with clear, concise messages.
-4. **Push your branch** and create a pull request.
+4. **Pushing your branch** and opening a pull request.

-You can also contribute by reporting issues and suggesting improvements.
+For more details, see our [Contributing Guide](https://github.com/ShivamKR12/UrsinaForMobile/blob/main/New-Docs/06_Contributing.md).

 ---